Preparing For Your First-ever Wine Tasting Experience in Wine Country

-It's always good to know the exact number of guests you'll be arriving with before you book your reservation, so that your host is properly prepared and there's space available for your entire group.
-You can always update your reservation online via our website up and until the cancel lead time.
+It's always good to know the exact number of guests you'll be arriving with before you book your reservation,.
+This allows your host to be properly prepared and ensure there's space available for your entire group.
+You can always update your reservation online via our website up until the cancel lead time.

 9. Plan Ahead - Book a Reservation